 - When the timer goes off, turn off the oven but leave the door closed with the pan still inside.

-Wait… we’re not done yet?
+Wait…we’re not done yet?

-Repeat steps 3 & 4 five more times, for a total of SIX rounds of greasing and baking.
+Repeat steps 3 and 4 five more times, for a total of SIX rounds of greasing and baking.
 Think I’m crazy?
 I assure you I’m not and I have a very nicely seasoned cast iron skillet to prove it!

 Why should I bake the skillet for six rounds?

 The pores in cast iron are really, really small.
 Even the best greasers will miss some and only a thoroughly seasoned pan will create an awesome cooking surface.
+Going multiple times through the process means you will fully cover every inch of your new cast iron pan.

 Whether you add butter or oil before you cook is up to you, but if you’ve followed the steps above, you should have a nicely seasoned cast iron skillet on your hands!

 - If you have any stubborn pieces of food left, you can scrub those out with a bit of warm water (no soap).
-If you do this, be sure you thoroughly dry the skillet on the stove top as mentioned in step 2 above.
+If you do this, be sure you thoroughly dry the skillet on the stovetop as mentioned in step 2 above.

 - Now, if you cooked something extra greasy, you might need a drop or two of dish soap.
 Some people say not to use dish soap, but I’m not one of them.
 Granted, you don’t want to use it EVERY time, but using it on occasion when the level of grease seems to be out of control is fine.